aryan-salemababdi/Calculator/README.md

 # Calculator
-Development of a Simple design without graphic environment of a calculator With python
+Development of a Simple design without graphic environment of a calculator with python